welcome to paradise

 Rentals

-Our 2025 collection includes classic tanks and t-shirts,
+Our 2026 collection includes all new designs - classic tanks and t-shirts,

-sexy swimsuits in new colors, sweatshirts, and hats.
+sexy swimsuits in new colors, sweatshirts, hats, briefs and jocks.

 The full collection will be available in the Pines at TOLA. all season!

-Swimsuits are also available online at Chris Turk Swim.
+Swimsuits will also available online at Chris Turk Swim.

 A portion of the proceeds from all sales go to Fire Island-based non-profits.